Mas-Ayb/Online-Food-Ordering/README.md

 ## Data
+Collecting and preparing data is one of the most important part of the project.
+The attributes that describe an object are called FEATURES.
+The data is modified and cleaned as follows:

+* Remove redundant features
+* Remove features that don't add value to classifying the object

 To answer the business problem, the following data have to be extracted from various data sources:

 1. Population of Each Neighborhood (Berlin Census)
-2. Number of Restaurants in Each Neighborhood (Foursquare API) The Berlin Census data was extracted from ........
+2. Number of Restaurants in Each Neighborhood (Foursquare API)

+The Berlin Census data was extracted from ........

 ## Results